-Roles Responsibilities Chief Executive Officer Independently review indicators of environmental performance, confirm compliance with environmental objectives and approvals.
-Accountable for the overall environmental performance of the Quarry, including the outcomes of the BMP.
+Roles Responsibilities Chief Operations Officer Independently review indicators of environmental performance, confirm compliance with environmental objectives and approvals.
+Quarry Manager Accountable for the overall environmental performance of the Quarry, including the outcomes of the BMP.
 Ensure the implementation of the BMP, including reporting of non-compliances with the trigger values, and subsequent implementation of the relevant action plan.
-Quarry Manager Ensure environmental controls within the Quarry are operated and maintained in a proper and efficient manner.
+Ensure environmental controls within the Quarry are operated and maintained in a proper and efficient manner.
 Respond to all incidents and complaints.
 Ensure adequate resources are available to enable implementation of the BMP.
 Ensure employees are competent through training and awareness programs.
+Environmental Officer Facilitate a process of managing overall compliance with regulatory requirements and undertake external reporting for legislative non-compliances as required.
+Ensure monitoring is undertaken in accordance with the BMP.
+Undertake/organise, review and analyse all monitoring data.
+Develop, implement, and update the BMP as required.